apache/cordova-docs/www/docs/en/1.6.0/cordova/contacts/ContactOrganization/contactorganization.md

     KIND, either express or implied.
 See the License for the specific language governing permissions and limitations
     under the License.

+title: ContactOrganization
 ---

 ContactOrganization
 ===================

-Contains organization properties of a `Contact` object.
+Contains organization properties of a `[Contact](../Contact/contact.html)` object.

 Properties
 ----------